mattbillenstein/salty/example/README.txt

-In this directory, run ../scripts/genkeys.sh, and then ../scripts/venv.sh
+In this directory, run ../scripts/venv.sh

 In one window each, run: